Knee Pain? When you’re knee(s) hurt, where do you turn?

 A knee injury can make you feel a hundred years old, even if you’re only twenty-five.
 Grounded.
 Stopped in your tracks.
 It takes an emotional toll.

 You watch your days of carefree jogging flash by in the review mirror.
 Skiing is a distant memory.
 Tennis looks iffy.
-You shelve your stilettos in favor of flats.
-Struggle to wrap your entrepreneurial sights around the concept of the cane as a fashion accessory.
+You shelve your stilettos in favor of flats, and/or wrap your entrepreneurial sights around the cane as a fashion accessory.

-In the middle of a business presentation, a five-foot long Ace bandage unfurls itself beneath your pants leg and falls on the floor in the midst of a presentation.
+A five-foot long Ace bandage unfurls itself beneath your pants leg and falls on the floor in the midst of a presentation.

 You’re not alone.
-You’ve entered the world of knee pain, ubiquitous side affect of an active lifestyle.
-Weekend warriors often strain muscles and self-medicate with OTC pain relievers, patches, and packages of frozen peas.
+Weekend warriors self-medicate with OTC pain relievers, patches and packages of frozen peas.
 The classic recipe for a minor sprain is RICE: Rest, Ice, Compression, and Elevation.

 Which doctor do you call?
-Searching for the right doctor can be the worst pain of all, since you don’t know where to start—orthopedist, sports doctor, neurologist, chiropractor – too many choices can make your head spin, and your knee still hurts.
+Orthopedist, sports doctor, neurologist, chiropractor – too many choices can make your head spin, and your knee still hurts.

-Your chiropractor can treat less serious knee wounds, like strains or sprains, and ameliorate the persistent pain of arthritis.
-Chiropractors can apply what they call “conservative” treatments to alleviate pain after surgery—diminishing the need for medication.
-A chiropractor that specializes in Sports Medicine is a great option.
+Chiropractors treat less serious knee wounds, like strains or sprains, and can ameliorate the persistent pain of arthritis.
+Chiropractors might apply what they call “conservative” treatments to alleviate pain after surgery, thereby diminishing the need for medication.

 In the words of Dr. Nick Campos, a sports chiropractor in California: “Chiropractic sports rehabilitation is phenomenal for treating certain injuries and chronic pain; however, some injuries fall outside the scope of chiropractic.
 Those that do, usually require the help of an orthopedic surgeon.”

-One of the injuries that can heal with chiropractic is a torn meniscus.
-And if it doesn’t, you’ve only postponed the inevitable surgery.
-It’s worth a try!
+A torn meniscus might heal with chiropractic care.
+If it doesn’t, you’ve only postponed the inevitable surgery.

-A Sports Medicine Doctor, a.k.a.
-Orthopedic Surgeon who specializes in athletic and exercise related injury treats conditions of the bones, muscles, joints, nerves, tendons and ligaments.
-The Sports Medicine category also comprises Trainers, Chiropractors, and Physical Therapists.
-Wonderful when you need them.
-Most knee injuries require a trip to the Orthopedic Surgeon.
+Best option: An orthopedic surgeons who specialize in athletic and exercise related injury treats conditions of the bones, muscles, joints, nerves, tendons and ligaments.
+Knee injuries typically require a trip to a orthopedic surgeon.

-A neurologist?
-While your family practice or general physician can rule out systemic conditions like infection, gout, or arthritis through blood tests, X-rays, or a visual exam, some patients suffer from chronic pain—even after successful surgery and physical therapy.
-That’s when a neurologist might prescribe meds for conditions like neuropathy.
-A sharp, electric shock in the knee may be due to damaged cartilage rather than nerves.
-Call an orthopedist first.
+What about a neurologist?
+While your family practice or general physician can rule out systemic conditions like infection, gout, or arthritis through blood tests, X-rays, or a visual exam, some patients suffer from chronic pain even after successful surgery and physical therapy.
+A neurologist might prescribe meds for conditions like neuropathy.
+However, a sharp, electric shock in the knee may be due to damaged cartilage rather than nerves.

-Rehabilitation: After knee surgery, or in lieu of it, the first steps toward healing will be treatment with prescription anti-inflammatory medications and Physical Therapy—not the type of exercise that gets you a better swimsuit body— but specific moves essential to alleviate pain.
-Your Physical Therapist will guide you through a program to strengthen the muscles that support your knees, especially the quads and hamstrings.
+Rehabilitation: After knee surgery, or in lieu of it, the first steps toward healing will be treatment with prescription anti-inflammatory medications and physical therapy to alleviate pain.
+A physical therapist will guide you through a program to strengthen the muscles that support your knees, especially the quads and hamstrings.
 Health plan coverage varies, but PT is an investment in your quality of life.

-Here’s where Chiropractic comes in, too.
-Goodbye Lotus, Hello, Pilates!
-With a hurt knee, you can’t always do what you did – like your favorite sports.
+With an injured knee, you can’t always do what you did – like your favorite sports.
 Even yoga can be tough on knees.
 Don’t try to “breathe through” the pain.
 When it comes to your joints, the “no pain, no gain” mantra is bad advice.
 Some physical therapists have adopted the system Joe Pilates developed in the early 20th century to treat injured dancers.
 The Pilates workout elongates and strengthens muscles, corrects imbalances caused by injury – especially those of the knee, ankle, and back.

-Tendonitis – inflammation of the tendons around the knee.
+Tendonitis: Inflammation of the tendons around the knee.
 Extremely painful due to excess accumulation of fluid that leads to swelling and stiffness.
-Treat with PT and meds: Othopedic, Chiropractic.

 Osteoarthritis: Degeneration of joints from overuse, obesity, and inflammatory conditions.
 Often leads to knee replacement surgery.